d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Summary

-* The loss functions used in style transfer generally have three parts: 1.
-Content loss is used to make the synthesized image approximate the content image as regards content features.
-2. Style loss is used to make the synthesized image approximate the style image in terms of style features.
-3. Total variation loss helps reduce the noise in the synthesized image.
+* The loss function commonly used in style transfer consists of three parts: (i) content loss makes the synthesized image and the content image close in content features; (ii) style loss makes the synthesized image and style image close in style features; and (iii) total variation loss helps to reduce the noise in the synthesized image.
-* We can use a pretrained CNN to extract image features and minimize the loss function to continuously update the synthesized image.
+* We can use a pretrained CNN to extract image features and minimize the loss function to continuously update the synthesized image as model parameters during training.
-* We use a Gram matrix to represent the style output by the style layers.
+* We use Gram matrices to represent the style outputs from the style layers.

 ## Exercises